profsmith89/ctps/_sources/chap11.md

 So instead, good theoreticians and problem solvers transform these hard questions into their equivalent inverse.
 For us, this means we need to answer the question: *What would need to be true to not allow a random walk to find the goal?* If we can rigorously argue that there is nothing keeping us from finding a solution, then we can confidently state that a random walk will reliably get us out of any city.

 The argument is fairly simple.
 We begin by eliminating the case where there is no path from the start to the goal state.
 Clearly a random walk would fail in this case; however, no procedure would find a path that doesn't exist.
 As such, the real question is: Is it possible for a random walk to never find a solution path when one exists?
-The answer to this question is no. If a solution path exists and our algorithm is capable of generating that path, there is some probability that it will randomly generate this sequence of steps and achieve our goal.
+The answer to this question is no. If a solution path exists and our algorithm can generate that path, there is some probability that it will randomly generate this sequence of steps and achieve our goal.

 ## A short walk, please